Saturday, October 24, 2009

 Out of Your Element

-fallen poplar leaves.
+Typically, my back woods--where I walk Elsa most days--is by now covered with a golden carpet of fallen poplar leaves.
 They often hang bright gold on the trees until the autumn winds blow them off.
 Reminding me of when I lived in the mountains in New Mexico.
 The huge poplar leaves would glisten and shake in the wind like huge golden coins against the almost white bark of the trees.
 A most beautiful sight!

-surrounded by these half turned, greenish and gold poplar leaves.
-How odd, for all of the other fall flowers were not only frozen, but drying up and have gone to seed weeks ago.
+All of this to say, that as I was walking my Elsa one morning, I came up from the small ravine, walked past a larger ‘swamp’ spruce tree and something caught my attention.
+Stepping backward and looking down I see this tiny, stunted white ox-eyed daisy in full bloom, all surrounded by these half turned, greenish and gold poplar leaves.
+How odd, for all of the other fall flowers were not only frozen, but drying up and gone to seed weeks ago.
 But here is this determined little flower in full bloom and looking so out of its element.
-The freezing morning temperatures have not deterred this little flower a bit as it is determined to carry out its cycle here on our little “forty” no matter what.
-It is rather stunted at only about one quarter of its normally intended size and not quite as stunning as the summer daisies, but in full-bloom nonetheless.
+The freezing morning temperatures did not deterred this little flower a bit as it was determined to carry out its cycle here on our little “forty” no matter what.
+It was rather stunted at only about one quarter of its normally intended size and not quite as stunning as the summer daisies, but in full-bloom nonetheless.

 This has caused me to think of the many times that I have felt quite a bit like that little flower, blooming out of my element!
-Could this be what Paul is referring to when he says that God uses the foolish thin
+I am reminded of what the Apostle Paul refers to when he says that God uses the foolish things of this earth to confound the wise?

 1 Corinthians 1:27 (NLT)